jtshepherd31/tic-tac-toe-client/README.md

-This project allows the user to play games of tic-tac-toe against another user, They are able to log in and have a personal log of what games have been completed and how many games they have played total
+This project allows the user to play games of tic-tac-toe against another user, They are able to log in and have a personal log of what games have been completed and how many games they have played total.

 ## Deploy Link